top of page

 IAK Library: Threads of World Civilizations

-The “Threads of World Civilizations” is IAK’s space for gathering the wisdom of sages and tracing the roots of human culture.
-Here, figures such as Jesus, Buddha, Laozi, and Confucius stand alongside classics and traditions from around the world, woven into a living tapestry of human civilization.
+Here, representative figures such as Jesus, the Buddha, Laozi, Confucius, Socrates, and Plato stand alongside classical texts and traditions from around the world, together weaving a grand tapestry of human civilization.

 Civilization Series Preface